 As with grapefruit essential oil, Citrus nobilis essential oil is obtained by cold expression, this time of the unripe (green) mandarin orange outer peel.
-It has a sweet, rich, fruity top note aroma and is a gentle oil, which can be used as a toner for oily skin or added to rich night creams.
+It has a sweet, rich, fruity top note aroma, with antimicrobial properties 30 .
+It is a gentle oil, which can be used in toners for oily skin or added to rich night creams.

 Organic Jojoba Oil

 Jojoba oil is cold pressed from the seed of an evergreen desert bush, which can live up to 100 years.
 It is not really an oil but is a liquid wax that is easily absorbed by the skin.
 Jojoba has been grown and used by Native American tribes for many years and is also now grown in Argentina, Peru, Australia and Israel.

 Jojoba is an excellent oil, with many uses.
 It has a molecular structure similar to the skin’s own sebum and is balancing to the acid mantle of the skin.
 It is therefore a superb moisturiser and skin protector, rich in Omega 9 and is very stable, with a long shelf life.
 It also has anti-inflammatory properties, as it contains myristic acid31.

 We use Jojoba oil in our Mineral Scrubs with Dead Sea Salts, to exfoliate, clear pores, moisturise and protect the skin.

 Organic Lavender Essential Oil

 Inci: Lavandula angustifolia Oil High Altitude/Lavender Fine Population)